LnBdd/hyberflow/Nachbau/BioprintingCartridge.md

 Insert a tube adapter into the side of the syringe cap using thread sealing tape.

-Connect the tube adapter, inserted into the syringe cap, with the upper hydraulic quick release and thread a tube clamp onto the tubing.
-Place the syringe in the intended recess.
+Connect the tube adapter, inserted into the syringe cap, with the upper hydraulic quick release and thread a hose clamp onto the tubing.